Code-Institute-Submissions/todomundo-ms1/README.md

 ## Deployment
 The site is deployed on GitHub pages from the master branch and will update automatically upon new commits.
 It can be accessed via https://kikobertacco.github.io/todomundo-ms1/.

+# Credits
+## Content
+The written content was created by me.

+## media
+All the images were taken from https://www.unsplash.com

+## Acknowledgements
+This is my first website for a fictional Coffee shop.
+I tried to keep as simple as possible but always concern about its functionality.
+My inspiration for this website came from "Love Runnings" in the Code Institute Course, and from the https://www.espressohouse.com website.
+The content of this website is for educational purposes only.